kaspar030/RIOT/examples/suit_update/README.md

 From there the bootloader takes over, verifying the slot riotboot_hdr and boots from the newest image.

-#### pending v1 support

-Once the firmware location url is parsed it should fetch the firmware and copy it to the inactive slot.
-After copying ti should reboot so the device can boot from the new firmware image.
-This is handled by riotboot module.

 #### support for v4

-To support v4 most of the infrastructure is kept the same, you would have to implement handling of a v4 manifest and add it to _suit_handle_url() in sys/suit/coap.c.
+This includes v4 manifest support.
+When a url is received in the /suit/trigger coap resource it will trigger a coap blockwise fetch of the manifest.
+When this manifest is received it will be parsed.
+The signcature of the manifest will be verified and then the rest of the manifest contetn.
+If the received manifest is valid it will extract the url for the firmware location from the manifest.

+It will then fetch the firmware, write it to the inactive slot and reboot the device.
+Digest validation is done once all the firmware is written to flash.
+From there the bootloader takes over, verifying the slot riotboot_hdr and boots from the newest image.

 ## Network